World Series: 1976: The designated hitter comes to the World Series

 The National and American Leagues operated under essentially identical rules until 1973, when the American League adopted the designated hitter (DH) rule, allowing its teams to use another hitter to bat in place of the (usually) weak-hitting pitcher.
 The National League did not adopt the DH rule.
 This presented a problem for the World Series, whose two contestants would now be playing their regular-season games under different rules.
 From 1973 to 1975, the World Series did not include a DH.

-Starting in 1976, the World Series allowed for the use of a DH in even-numbered years only.
+Starting in 1976, the DH rule was used in the World Series held in even-numbered years.
 The Cincinnati Reds swept the 1976 Series in four games, using the same nine-man lineup in each contest.
 Dan Driessen was the Reds' DH during the series, thereby becoming the National League's first designated hitter.
-From 1986 to 2019, and in 2021, the DH in the World Series was used only in games played at American League parks, and pitchers were required to bat in games played at National League parks.
-In 2020, and starting in 2022, the DH was adopted by the National League on a regular basis.
+From 1986 to 2019, and in 2021, the DH was used only in World Series games played at American League parks, and pitchers were required to bat in games played at National League parks.
+In 2020, and starting in 2022, the DH rule was used in all World Series games, regardless of home team.